xpush/xpush.github.io/about/index.md

 **XPUSH** manages the real-time status of the distributed servers through a **zookeeper** and use **Redis** to store connection information of the visitors and meta datas in the memory.
 And XPUSH stores various types of unstructured messages sent or received in **MongoDB**.

 **XPUSH** server platform run each in the Session server and Channel server.
-Channel server is responsible to authenticate users, managing user and device information, and assign distribution server for load balancing.
-Since relatively Channel easy to increase the load on the server, so that it can be added separately expansion only Channel server
+Channel server is responsible to authenticate users, managing user and device information, and assigning distribution server for load balancing.
+Since relatively Channel servers are easy to increase the load on the network traffic, so that it can be added separately as an expansion only Channel server

 #### - Standalone operations